TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 52/Psalms 52.3.md

 ---

-Thou lovest evil more than good, And lying rather than to speak righteousness. {{Selah
+You love evil more than good, lying rather than speaking the truth.
+Selah.